Atlantic hurricane season

-Tropical disturbances that reach tropical storm intensity are named from a pre-determined list.
-On average, 10.1 named storms occur each season, with an average of 5.9 becoming hurricanes and 2.5 becoming major hurricanes (Category 3 or greater).
-The most active season on record was 2020, during which 30 named tropical cyclones formed.
+Atlantic tropical and subtropical cyclones that reach tropical storm intensity are named from a predetermined list.
+On average, 14 named storms occur each season, with an average of 7 becoming hurricanes and 3 becoming major hurricanes, Category 3 or higher on the Saffir–Simpson scale.
+The most active season on record was 2020, with 30 named tropical cyclones formed through the season.
 Despite this, the 2005 season had more hurricanes, developing a record of 15 such storms.
 The least active season was 1914, with only one known tropical cyclone developing during that year.